philipp-baumann/simplerspec-read-filter-transform/README.md

 Prerequisites
 -------------

--   First, you need to be familar how to work into R. [Here](https://github.com/philipp-baumann/simplerspec-teaching/blob/master/00_R-basics-spectro.md) I give some recommendations to start mastering spectroscopy analysis taks.
+-   First, you need to be familar how to work into R. [Here](https://github.com/philipp-baumann/simplerspec-teaching/blob/master/00_R-basics-spectro.md) I give some recommendations to start mastering spectroscopy analysis tasks.
 -   You need to need to now that there are R basic data structures used for analysis.
 Have a first read [here](http://adv-r.had.co.nz/Data-structures.html) in the *Advanced R* book of Hadley Wickham.

 Topics and goals of this section